harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/traditional/ssh-ng.md

 * `<+instance.host.publicIp>`

 ### Rollback
-Harness will restore back the state of deployment to previous pipeline successfull stage execution based on `serivce`, `enviroment` and `infrastucture` details.
+Harness restores the state of deployment to the pipeline's previous successful stage execution based on `serivce`, `enviroment` and `infrastucture` details.
 Harness will keep a record on the artifact version that was successfully deployed during previous successfull executions - This would mean that if the rollback step contains Copy Artifact command unit, Harness will copy the last successfull version of the artifact (Deployed via Harness) to remote host.

 #### First time deployment